estuary/flow/site/docs/concepts/connectors.md

 # Connectors

+**Connectors** are plugin components that bridge the gap between Flow’s runtime and the various endpoints from which you capture or materialize data.
+They're packaged as Docker images, each encapsulating the details of working with a particular kind of endpoint.

 Flow’s vision is to provide a common runtime against which any open connector may be run.
 Today Flow supports the
 [Airbyte specification](https://docs.airbyte.io/understanding-airbyte/airbyte-specification)